neshmasood/social-network/README.md

 ## User Story

 **Landing Page:**

-As a User (AAU), I want to have a clear understanding what this website is about.
+* As a User (AAU), I want to have a clear understanding what this website is about.
-AAU, I want to be able to create an account.
+* AAU, I want to be able to create an account.
-AAU, I want to be able to login using my credentials or Google login to an existing account.
+* AAU, I want to be able to login using my credentials or Google login to an existing account.
-AAU, I want to be able to see other members' posts.
+* AAU, I want to be able to see other members' posts.

 **Create an Account Page:**

-AAU, I want to be able to register for an account using my first name, last name, email address, username, and password.
+* AAU, I want to be able to register for an account using my first name, last name, email address, username, and password.
+* AAU, I want to login to my account after registering.

 **User Dashboard Page:**

-AAU, I want to see the list of my posts.
+* AAU, I want to see the list of my posts.
-AAU, I want to be able to create a new post.
+* AAU, I want to be able to create a new post.
-AAU, I want to be able to edit and delete my posts.
+* AAU, I want to be able to edit and delete my posts.
-AAU, I want to be able to see the comments made on my post.
+* AAU, I want to be able to see the comments made on my post.
-AAU, I want to be able to edit my account credentials.
+* AAU, I want to be able to edit my account credentials.

 ## ERD